HighlanderRobotics/Highlanders-Training/Docs/Architecture/CommandBasedPresentationNotes.md

   - Motors
   - Pneumatics
   - Sensors
-- Mutex, prevents multiple things from using the same hardware at the same time
+- [Mutex (short for "mutually exclusive")](https://en.wikipedia.org/wiki/Lock_(computer_science)), prevents multiple things from using the same hardware at the same time

 ### Commands